Skip to content

 Restricting to one task at a time

 Celery doesn't provide an obvious way to limit the number of concurrent tasks.
-In our use case, we want to only have one task executed at a time.
+In our use case, we want to have only one task executed at a time.
 If the user tries to start a task while another is already running, he should get an error.

 With multithreading/multiprocessing, a common construct is the mutual exclusion (mutex) lock.
 The thing is, we have multiple processes here, so we need a lock that lives outside the Python process.